tduretz/MDOODZ7.0/README.md

 ## Setup toolchain

-Structures that aggregates pointers to the functions that will be used in a runtime as callback functions.
+Structures that aggregate pointers to the functions that will be used in a runtime as callback functions.
 Some of those functions must be implemented, but others if not implemented will give a default result

 ### BuildInitialTopography

-That struct aggregates pointers tp functions for setting up topography chain properties.
+Aggregates pointers to functions for setting up topography chain properties.
 Must have if `model.free_surf == 1`.

 - `SetSurfaceZCoord` describes an altitude in relation to the x coordinate.
 Default value is `1.0e3 / instance->scaling.L`:  flat surface will be generated